-SECTION 8.
-CERTIFICATES OF REHABILITATION.
+SECTION 6.
+CERTIFICATES OF REHABILITATION FOR FORMER OFFENDERS.

-- (a) An individual with a criminal conviction in this state or another jurisdiction may apply for a certificate of rehabilitation in the court of proper jurisdiction in the county where the individual lives, or where the individual now, or plans to, work, operate a business, or practice a licensed profession or occupation.
-The applicant shall serve a copy of the application on the prosecuting attorney for the county where the application is filed, and, if it is not the same agency, the prosecutor's office responsible for obtaining the conviction giving rise to the collateral sanction.
-Prosecutors served may appear and participate. - (b) To obtain a certificate of rehabilitation, the applicant must show that: - (1) at least [2] years has elapsed since the most recent conviction of any felony or serious misdemeanor, and since release from any prison or jail sentence imposed under that conviction; - (2) for the [2] years immediately prior to application, and during the pendency of the application, the applicant has been engaged in a law-abiding occupation or activity, including lawful employment, training, education, or rehabilitative programs, and has been free of felony or serious misdemeanor convictions during that period; - (3) there is no unresolved intentional or unjustified failure to comply with the terms of any criminal sentence;
+- (a) A person subject to a collateral sanction in this state because of a criminal conviction in this state or another jurisdiction may apply to the court of proper jurisdiction in the county in which the person lives for a certificate of rehabilitation. - (b) To obtain a certificate of rehabilitation, the applicant must show that: - (1) at least [2] years has elapsed since the most recent conviction of any felony, and since release from any prison or jail sentence imposed under that conviction; - (2) for the [2] years immediately prior to application, and during the pendency of the application, the applicant has been engaged in a law-abiding occupation or activity, including lawful employment, training, education, or rehabilitative programs, and has been free of felony or serious misdemeanor convictions during that period;